lekhana-m/Diagno-ease/README.md

 We have tried to come up with an evaluation of a person’s heart risk factors considering his/her blood pressure, heart-beat rate, blood oxygen level.

-We have used HTML , CSS and JavaScript.
+Languages: HTML , CSS and JavaScript.